ElizaLo/NLP-Natural-Language-Processing/Text Summarization/README.md

 - This model is very sensitive to the input end, which influences the tokenization and consequently affects the summarized text

 > **Warning:** Your text ends in a trailing space, which causes worse performance due to how the API splits text into tokens.

+- It’s also worth taking note of the rather high temperature value and shorter max tokens.
+- Each time model generates text of different lengths.
+Setting up `max_tokens` doesn’t guarantee that text would be this length.
+- Words in upper case are divided wrong into the tokens (e.g. FEBRUARY, CUISINE, RESEARCH, MENU, etc.).
+It is necessary to reduce all words to lowercase or to the form of ordinary sentences, where only the capital letter in the word is large.
+- Generally, the best work notes to summary, TL;DR summarization and extracting keywords.
+Summarize for a 2nd grader creates short, messy, not coherent summarization that does not cover not all key points or does not cover at all.
+- **TL;DR summarization:** create well-structured summarization, covering most key points, sometimes short or could be messy.
+- **Notes to summary:** generate the longest text and the most coherent, covering almost all key points and keywords.
+- **Keywords:** extract the most relevant keywords from the given text, which cover big generalized topics (e.g. alcohol, delivery, dining, upscale, restaurant, drink, menu, order).

 ## :test_tube: Evaluation